 Through the implementation of our new software solution Net Zero Now, we can now more precisely track our emissions across Scopes 1, 2 and 3.
-We have a designated Net Zero working group who track carbon emission production across the MHA network, collecting and analysing the information on the new tool and reporting to the Board on a quarterly basis.
-Collecting this data monthly has proven to deliver more insights about our emissions and enable a faster response where required.
+We have a designated Net Zero working group that tracks carbon emission production across the MHA network, collecting and analysing the information on the new tool and reporting to the Board on a quarterly basis.
+Collecting this data monthly has provided more insights about our emissions and enabled a faster response where required.
 Our greenhouse gas emissions are disclosed on page 23 in the Streamlined Energy and Carbon Reporting disclosure.

-To enable the firm to meet its climate and sustaina-bility ESG obligations, it sets out its transitional framework of core objectives. which have been developed throughout the 2024/2025 fiscal year.
+To enable the firm to meet its climate and sustainability ESG obligations, it sets out its transitional framework of core objectives. which have been developed throughout the 2024/2025 fiscal year.